mattdesl/gl-shader-extract/README.md

 #### `uniforms = extract.uniforms(gl, program)`

-As above, but only returns `uniforms` array.
+As above, but only extracts the `uniforms` array.

 #### `attributes = extract.attributes(gl, program)`

-As above, but only returns `attributes` array.
+As above, but only extracts the `attributes` array.

 ### Type Mapping